 - National Deuteration Facility

-The Student Poster Slam is a special session in which students are given the opportunity to showcase in a pre-recored 1 minute video to all delegates at the meeting.
+The Student Poster Slam is a special session in which students are given the opportunity to showcase to all delegates at the meeting in a 1-minute presentation.
+The winner of the Poster Slam will receive a prize of a $250 gift card.

 Stephen Wilkins Thesis Medal

-For outstanding research performed at the Australian Synchrotron by a researcher with up to 10 years research experience post-PhD.
+For outstanding research performed at the Australian Synchrotron by an early-career scientist.

 The application will consist of: